Where to go for government, health and care advice in the coronavirus crisis

 Shielding people at risk published by the Scottish government

-The UK Gov has just launched a WhatsApp chatbot service for information on topics such as coronavirus prevention and symptoms, the latest number of cases in the UK, advice on staying at home, travel advice and myth busting.
+The UK Gov has also launched a WhatsApp chatbot service for information on topics such as coronavirus prevention and symptoms, the latest number of cases in the UK, advice on staying at home, travel advice and myth busting.
 To use the free GOV.UK Coronavirus Information Service on WhatsApp, simply add 07860 064422 in your phone contacts and then message the word ‘hi’ in a WhatsApp message to get started.

 Risk, symptoms and self-isolating from the NHS